mikeal/hashless/README.md

 # hashless

-Hashless is an alternative encoding scheme for IPFS protocols.
+Hashless is a proof encoding scheme.
+It is an alternative to many IPFS protocols yet is built upon many IPFS protocols.
+As such it tends to upend most conceptual models for how IPFS/IPLD "work."

+Hashless does not define an encoding scheme for source data and does not re-encode source data into merkle structures.
+Instead, a proof description is encoded which, when applied to source data, produces a resulting merkle structure (proof).

+By not touching source data, hashless is truly flexible, working with any input data in an format, in any storage system, available over any transport.

+Since proofs are not computed until the proof is addressed (CID) hashless proofs are not bound to a specific hash function and hashes are not encoded and exchanged, they are computed as proof.

+# Data Structures

+It would be tempting to model all data as JSON, or JSON-like

+## BVREAM (Bye Vectors Rule Everything Around Me)

-Rather than the view of CID's imposed by IPLD that "all data is a graph" the view of CID's imposed by `hashless` is "all data as byte vectors."
+Rather than the view of CID's imposed by IPLD that "all data is a graph" the view of merkle structures hashless imposea is "all data as byte vectors."

 This encoding scheme can encode existing IPFS/IPLD data with "blocks as byte vectors" but much more sophisticated data structures can be built in the form